explore

 I thought you might like to know. . .

-While Ohanapecosh sleeps 4, not all 4 people fit in one structure.
-There’s a queen mattress upstairs in the main cabin and a full mattress in the 1963 trailer.
+While Ohanapecosh sleeps 4, but not all 4 people fit in one structure.
+There’s a queen bed upstairs in the main cabin and a full mattress in the 1963 trailer.

 6. Getaway House (Portland)